 Figure’s long-term vision is to make labor optional by providing every human on the planet with a personal humanoid robot.
 The company plans to enter commercial labor markets before serving consumer household markets.
-Through partnerships with OpenAI, Microsoft, NVIDIA, and BMW, Figure aims to develop general-purpose humanoids that make a positive impact on humanity and create a better life for future generations.
+Through partnerships with Microsoft, NVIDIA, and BMW, Figure aims to develop general-purpose humanoids that make a positive impact on humanity and create a better life for future generations.

 Founding Date